devanooga/devanooga.com/_pages/coc.md

 - {:#slack-one-account} Users are allowed only one account.
 - {:#slack-impersonation} Users may not impersonate other users, celebrities, etc.
 - {:#slack-on-topic} Try to find a relevant channel for a topic of discussion.
 For example, don't talk about your latest trip to the gun range in `#ruby`.
-- {:#slack-politics-religion} Political, religious, and otherwise sensitive or controversial discussions are welcome, but we ask that users keep such topics out of the `#devanooga` and `#random` channels.
+- {:#slack-politics-religion} Political, religious, and otherwise sensitive or controversial discussions are welcome, but we ask that users keep such topics out of the `#general` and `#random` channels.
 - {:#slack-new-channels} Users are welcome to create new channels for any topic.
 Administrators _may_ remove a channel if it is determined that it violates our CoC or if the channel is unused and cluttering up our channel list.
 - {:#slack-bots} Bots that provide information relevant to a channel, or provide some utility to a channel or the organization are encouraged.
 Bots that exist only as a joke or to provide content that could reasonably be considered spam are actively discouraged, and may be deleted.